-This vibrant 3-strand necklace is a unique fusion of ancient and modern components with an overall earthy tone.
+This vibrant bohemian tribal statement necklace is a unique fusion of ancient and modern components with an overall earthy tone.
 Saturated hues of blues, greens, and oranges are balanced by the neutral browns of the jasper and silver and brass metals.
 The three distinct strands come together to form one harmonious piece of artisan jewelry in which the colors, shapes, and styles of the components complement one another, but still maintain their individuality.
 Bohemia seemed like a fitting name for this necklace given the unconventional use of contrast, color and form.

 Providing some history to this piece, the metal cross is a coptic cross from Ethiopia worn as a symbol of faith by Ethiopian Christians.
 These crosses are imported directly from Ethiopia and each one is different.
 The crosses have design elements reflecting a number of historical influences and they are specific to the towns or provinces from which they come.
 Some of the crosses are made by the lost wax method and others are cut directly from a Maria Theresa dollar.